Meet Pandas: loc, iloc, at & iat

 iloc?
 I first thought that it’s the type of the second argument.
 Not accurate.

-loc methods access the values based on its labels, while
+loc access the values based on its labels, while the methods

-iloc methods access the values based on its integer positions.
+iloc access the values based on its integer positions.

 This difference is clear when you sort the dataframe.